 Consolidate all your stakeholders’ feedback so that I get it all in one go.
 Getting it in dribs and drabs can sometimes lead to conflicting feedback when stakeholders don’t agree.

-Time to hit that final render button and serve up your final files!
 Unless you asked from something specific, I usually deliver your final video as a Quicktime (ProRes) and an MP4 (h264) which is perfect for web.

-All that we need do now is raise a glass to a successful project.
-Here’s to the next one!
+All that we need do now is raise a glass to a successful project: here’s to the next one!